Our Sponsors

 Talk with your pediatric primary health care provider about doing a formal screening.

-But know this: If you are concerned about your child's communication or behavior due to a family hi story of ASD, the way he or she talks or acts, or other people's comments about his or her behavior, trust your instincts.
+But remember this: If you think your child needs more evaluation because autism in the family, how they talk or act, or comments from others, trust your instincts.
 Don't wait to talk with your child's doctor about doing more.
-Before you go to the appointment, complete a free developmental milestone checklist, and read these tips about "How to Talk with the Doctor."
+Before the visit, fill out a free developmental milestone checklist, and read these tips about "How to Talk with the Doctor."

-You know your child best and your concerns are important.
+You know your child best and your knowledge and concerns are important.
 If the first doctor doesn't respond to you or take you seriously, get a second opinion.

 Last Updated